daiki44/plasma-cli-wallet/README.md

-# Plasma CUI Wallet
+# Plasma CLI Wallet

-This is the Plasma CUI Wallet using [wakkanay](https://github.com/cryptoeconomicslab/wakkanay).
+This is the Plasma CLI Wallet using [wakkanay](https://github.com/cryptoeconomicslab/wakkanay).

 ## Development